"I'm going to help you - because nobody ever helped a hick but a hick hisself!"

 brand of American political conservatism that fully crystallized in The Nineties

-, explains how the radical right appropriated the "class-warfare" worldview of the radical left and retooled it to serve their ends.
+, explains how the radical right appropriated the "class-warfare" worldview of the radical left and retooled it to serve their ends, substituting resentment toward elites' supposed moral depravity (think of the middle-class backlash against royal scandals in Britain beginning in the Victorian era, but much more outré in style) for resentment toward elites' support of the economic status quo.
 In Kansas and other "red" states, wealthy conservative politicos will take this basic stance in order to appeal to working-class voters.
 George Wallace and Richard Nixon

 are generally considered the first men to employ this tactic